-ANME promotes the construction of medical ‘Centres of Excellence’ across Africa.
+ANME Promotes the Construction of Medical ‘Centers of Excellence’ Across Africa.

-The African Network of Medical Excellence (ANME) is an innovative model of humanitarian intervention designed by EMERGENCY, with multinational support from the Health Ministries of the Central African Republic, Chad, Democratic Republic of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, and Uganda.
-The aim of ANME is to develop an integrated network of medical centres of excellence on the African continent.
+The African Network of Medical Excellence (ANME) is an innovative model of humanitarian healthcare designed by EMERGENCY, with multinational support from the Health Ministries of the Central African Republic, Chad, Democratic Republic of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, and Uganda.
+The aim of ANME is to develop an integrated network of medical centers of excellence across the African continent.

-‘Absence of charge’ and ‘Excellence of treatment’ are the foundations of the Model of Healthcare that the members of the ANME intend to build.
-Absence of charge is a fundamental prerequisite so that everyone can have prompt access to the treatment they need.
-Excellence of treatment guarantees high clinical standards of each intervention and promotes the training of qualified medical personnel, along with the development of scientific research and local health systems
+‘Absence of Charge’ and ‘Excellence of Treatment’ are the foundations of the healthcare model that ANME members intend to build.
+Absence of charge is a fundamental prerequisite, ensuring that everyone can access the treatment they need.
+Excellence of treatment guarantees high clinical standards throughout our projects and promotes the training of qualified medical personnel, along with the development of scientific research and local medical infrastructure.

 The Salam Centre for Cardiac Surgery in Khartoum, Sudan, was the first of the facilities in the ANME network, and opened in 2009.
 To date, patients with acquired or congenital cardiovascular diseases from a total of 28 countries – in both Africa and further afield – have been treated at the Salam Centre.